sitiporn/DebiasNeuro-components/README.md

 -  [x] recheck intervention position inside model
 -  [x] recheck reweight set up using MNLI-matched-dev ?
 -  [x] traning main model with reweighted loss on canidate parameters and plot losses
+-  [ ] write trace parameters candidate-only weights to optimize
--  [ ] performing EDA on MNNLI-matched set
+-  [ ] performing EDA on MNNLI-matched set to gain both a1 and a2 samples

 ## Result